-Eviction prevention and homeless assistance programs in Kentucky.
+Eviction prevention and rehousing assistance programs in Kentucky.

-Relying on federal government funding, non-profits in Kentucky can help qualified residents that are facing eviction from their home or that are currently homeless.
-The government Emergency Solutions Grant program is available on an annual basis in most counties across the state, and find where to apply for homeless prevention and rapid rehousing in Kentucky.
-The exact terms and what is administered by each organization will vary and often change throughout the year.
+The government Emergency Solutions Grant program is available on an annual basis in most counties across the state.
+The exact terms and what is administered by each non-profit or government organization will vary and often change throughout the year.
+However there are emergency homeless prevention programs for tenants (as well as homeowners) and rehousing services in Kentucky for homeless families.

-While resources are limited and conditions are in place, families facing imminent eviction may be able to qualify for one time rent help.
-Currently homeless individuals may be placed into shelters or transitional housing units.
+While resources are limited and conditions are in place, families or single adults facing imminent eviction may be able to qualify for one time rent help.
+Currently homeless individuals may be placed into homeless shelters or transitional housing units.
 There is also funding available to help pay for the security deposit on a new, low income approved home or apartment, after the applicant has been stabilized.

-Financial help to stop homelessness or rehousing residents
+Financial help to stop evictions or rehouse families

-Since the goal is on stopping future evictions, of course a key focus is on keeping people housed in the first place.
+Since the goal is on stopping future evictions, of course a key focus is on keeping people as well as low-income families housed in the first place.
 This is both better for the family and even less expensive for the state of Kentucky.
-Financial aid or services that may be offered from ESG or the Continuum of Care includes some or all of the following.
+Financial aid or services that may be offered from ESG or the Continuum of Care charities include some or all of the following.

-- Emergency financial assistance or grants may be issued to pay back rent.
+- Emergency financial assistance or grants may be issued to low income tenants with an eviction notice pay back rent.
 This is in high demand, and resources will be very limited.

-- Housing specialists or pro-bono attorneys may coordinate landlord / tenant mediation or provide free legal aid on a tenants rights when it comes to an eviction notice.
+- Housing specialists or free pro-bono attorneys in Kentucky may coordinate landlord / tenant mediation or provide free legal aid on a tenants rights when it comes to an eviction notice.

 - Case management and workshops on topics such as credit counseling or employment.